ProjectPythia/pythia-foundations/foundations/github/github-setup-advanced.md

 ## Stop spamming me, GitHub!

 It's easy to become overwhelmed with email from one or more repos that you are following and/or participating in!
-Instead, you may wish to disable email notifications.
+In this case, you may wish to disable email notifications.
-In order to set you notification settings, go to **https://github/settings/notifications**.
+In order to set your notification settings, go to **https://github.com/settings/notifications**.
 You can, for example, uncheck the **Email** boxes to cease receiving notifications that way:

 ```{image} ../../images/GitHub_Setup_Advanced_Notification_Settings.png
 :alt: GitHub Notification Settings